olaoyesalem/SwapSync____Axelar/SwapSync____Axelar-master/SwapSync____Axelar-master/ReadMe.md

 To get started with SwapSync, follow these simple steps:
   <br>
 Visit https://swapsync.000webhostapp.com
+**Register:** To get started, simply register at SwapSync using your email and password.

 **Browse Swap Offers**: Explore the marketplace to discover swap offers that match your requirements.
 Find the tokens you need and review the details of each offer, including the tokens offered and tokens requested.